Webster's Unabridged Dictionary - Letter S - Page 130

 Spike (n.)
 A transient variation in voltage or current.

 Spike (n.)
-Sports equipment consisting of a sharp point on the sole of a shoe worn by athletes; "spikes provide greater traction".
+Sports equipment consisting of a sharp point on the sole of a shoe worn by athletes; "spikes provide greater traction."

 Spike (n.)
 Fruiting spike of a cereal plant especially corn [syn: ear, spike, capitulum].

 Spike (n.)
-(Botany) An indeterminate inflorescence bearing sessile
+(Botany) An indeterminate inflorescence bearing sessile flowers on an unbranched axis.

 Spike (n.)
-A sharp rise followed by a sharp decline; "the seismograph showed a sharp spike in response to the temblor".
+A sharp rise followed by a sharp decline; "the seismograph showed a sharp spike in response to the temblor."

 Spike (n.)
 A very high narrow heel on women's shoes [syn: spike heel, spike, stiletto heel].

 Spike (n.)
-Each of the sharp points on the soles of athletic shoes to prevent slipping (or the shoes themselves); "the second baseman sharpened his spikes before every game"; "golfers' spikes damage the putting greens".
+Each of the sharp points on the soles of athletic shoes to prevent slipping (or the shoes themselves); "the second baseman sharpened his spikes before every game"; "golfers' spikes damage the putting greens."

 Spike (n.)
 A sharp-pointed projection along the top of a fence or wall (or a dinosaur).

 Spike (n.)
-A long, thin sharp-pointed implement (wood or metal); "one of the spikes impaled him".
+A long, thin sharp-pointed implement (wood or metal); "one of the spikes impaled him."

 Spike (n.)
 Any holding device consisting of a rigid, sharp-pointed object; "the spike pierced the receipts and held them in order" [syn: spike, spindle].

 Spike (n.)
-A large stout nail; "they used spikes to fasten the rails to a railroad tie"
+A large stout nail; "they used spikes to fasten the rails to a railroad tie."

 Spike (v.)
 Stand in the way of.